Agoric/documentation/main/zoe/guide/README.md

 several optional properties:
 - `creatorInvitation`: an invitation only available to the creator of the contract instance.
 - `creatorFacet`: an object with operations made accessible only to the creator.
-- `publicFacet`: and object with operations available to any client with access to the instance.
+- `publicFacet`: an object with operations available to any client with access to the instance.

 ## Diving Deeper